gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 When a transform is applied the new results are saved into what is known as a transient property.
-A transient property is just a property that is not persisted, simply created at query time by a transform function.
+A transient property is just a property that is not persisted; simply created at query time by a transform function.

 To use a transform you must use a transform function, this is a Java class that extends the [`java.util.Function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html)